wrapl/minilang/docs/library/number.rst

    *TBD*

+:mini:`def real::NaN: real`
+   Not a number.

 :mini:`def real::Inf: real`
    Positive infinity.

-:mini:`def real::NaN: real`
-   Not a number.

 :mini:`meth real(String: string): real | error`
    Returns the real number in :mini:`String` or an error if :mini:`String` does not contain a valid real number.

+:mini:`meth (Real₁: real) % (Real₂: real): integer` Returns the remainder of :mini:`Real₁` divided by :mini:`Real₂`.
+   Note: the result is calculated by rounding towards 0.
+In particular,  if :mini:`Real₁` is negative,  the result will be negative.
+   For a nonnegative remainder,  use :mini:`Real₁ mod Real₂`.

 :mini:`meth complex(Arg₁: real)`